-It is understood that the EIS air quality assessment undertaken as part of this EIS has provided a forecast of the air quality impacts on surrounding areas.
+The air quality assessment undertaken as part of this EIS has provided a forecast of the air quality impacts on surrounding areas.

 Land use zoning for employment generation and other less sensitive land uses is recommended as a means of reducing local air quality impacts on sensitive receivers in the vicinity of the airport site.
 Reference should be made to that report for detail of areas likely to be affected.